hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 Terraform Cloud CLI can execute a new plan with one command that will upload Terraform configuration and execute a new run in Terraform Cloud.

-With tfci and Terraform Cloud API driven runs, these actions are broken up into multiple parts:
+With Tfci and Terraform Cloud API driven runs, these actions are broken up into multiple parts:
 - Upload terraform configuration as a ConfigurationVersion
 - Create a new run using that Configuration Version.
 If the run was not specified as `plan-only`, then it could be optionally approved or applied.